Harvard-IACS/2023-AC215/milestone1.md

 nav_order: 1
 ---

-## Project Milestone 1
+### Project Milestone 1

 **Key dates:**

-**project proposals due - Sep 14th**
+- project proposals due: Sep 14th

-**staff feedback - Sep 19th**
+- staff feedback: Sep 19th

+#### Objectives:

 For the first milestone, your team will **propose a project** that aligns with your personal, professional, and academic interests and passions.

-Allowing you to propose your own projects, rather than selecting from a predefined list, will enhance your engagement and lead to better learning outcomes.
+Allowing you to propose your own projects,  will enhance your engagement and lead to better learning outcomes.
 This approach will also foster your independence, critical thinking skills, and creativity, preparing you for real-world scenarios where you may be required to initiate and lead your own projects.
 Call on your inner data scientist and take charge of your project experience.

 **Step 1**